git-town/git-town/website2/src/install.md

-# Install
+# Installation

-Git Town runs anywhere Git runs.
+Git Town is distributed as a single self-contained binary.
+It doesn't bundle a Git client but uses the Git installation that you also use on your terminal.

 ### macOS

-There are several options to install Git Town on macOS.
-The easiest way is via
+The easiest way to install Git Town on macOS is via Homebrew:
-Homebrew:

 ```
 brew install git-town